Seneca-ICTOER/OPS245-db/docs/A-Labs/lab1-db.md

 14. Select "American English" and click "Continue".
 15. Select "Detect and Mount Installation Media" and click "Continue".
 Your media will then be detected.
 16. Select "Load installer components from installation media" and click "Continue".
-17. Leave the next screen blank and click "Continue".
+17. On the next screen click "Continue".
 18. Select "Detect network hardware" and click "Continue".
 19. Select "Configure network" and click "Continue".
 20. For "Auto-configure networking" select "Yes" and click "Continue".